 - When an alarm is activated, it will sound throughout the entire building, and the entire building must be evacuated.

-- All hallways and walkways must be kept clear to allow for safe entry and exit to and from all rooms in accordance with fire and safety codes.
+- All hallways and walkways must be kept clear at all times to allow for safe entry and exit to and from all rooms in accordance with fire and safety codes.
 Students are prohibited from keeping items including, but not limited to, shoes, clothes, sporting equipment, or shower caddies in the hallway at any time.

 - Do not tamper with fire equipment in individual rooms or hallways.
 Individuals who are found tampering with fire alarms or fire safety equipment will be subject to disciplinary action, with eviction from housing being a possible sanction.

-All residence halls are fully furnished with a bed, desk, chair, dresser, and mini-fridge.
+All residence hall rooms are fully furnished with a bed, desk, chair, dresser, and mini-fridge.
 We encourage students to bring items from home to personalize their living area.
-Only University personnel can remove furniture that is supplied with the room without prior written authorization from Campus Life.
+Only University personnel can remove furniture that is supplied in the room with prior written authorization from Housing and Residence Life.

 - Residents may not remove furniture from rooms or put it in the hallway outside of the room.
 Residents should not bunk or disassemble their own bed furniture; this requires special tools and training and should only be done by Campus Services staff.
 Requests can be made via a work order at the Residence Life Front Desk.

 - The room must be returned to its original condition before move out.
 Residents will be charged for any items which are missing at check out and inspection, and will also be charged for removal of any personal items left behind.